tdneuron/TDNeuron/README.md

 TDNeuron is released under a *GNU Public License v3*.
 If you want to use TDNeuron closed source in commercial projects, please contact [tim@yfxlab.com](mailto:tim@yfxlab.com), [info@darienbrito.com](mailto:info@darienbrito.com) for specific licenses.

+## Limitations and disclaimer

+Here we list some importation limitations of TDNeuron:

+* TDNeuron is Windows only (it uses compute shaders, which are not supported in MacOS
+* The platform state is highly experimental and subjected to many major changes still
+* TDNeuron is by no means state of the art (yet)
+* There are limitations on the quantity of input data (when too big, TouchDesigner cannot load it at once)
+* There are limitations on the lenght of input data (dependant on how big a texture your GPU can handle)
+* As with every ML platform, the quality of input data quality is responsibility of the user.

 ## Support

 TDNeuron works **only on Windows**.
 We use compute shaders, which are currently not supported in MacOS.